Filtered deformations of elliptic algebras: Filtered deformations

 The curve $y=0$ in $X_{ab}$ is isomorphic to the standard nodal cubic, and its image under the embedding corresponding to the invertible sheaf $O_Z(d-2)$ is a degree $d$ model in $\P^{d-1}$; to be precise, it is the image of $\P^1$ under the map $(z^d+w^d,zw^{d-1},\dots,z^{d-1}w)$ that identifies the points $(0,1)$ and $(1,0)$.
 In other words, the $(d-2)$nd Veronese of the homogeneous coordinate ring of $X_{ab}$ is the Rees algebra of a filtered deformation of that nodal cubic.
 It is clear that this filtered deformation is nontrivial unless $a=b=0$, and thus gives us a $\P^1$ of such deformations for all $d$.
 When $d=10$, one can verify by a direct Magma computation that the reduced subscheme of the full deformation scheme is $\P^1$, and thus all deformations arise in this way.
 The presence of such deformations arises from the fact that the cone $X_{00}$ is not normal, and thus the filtered deformations themselves need not be normal (and, indeed, are not: $X_{ab}$ is singular along the curve $z=w=0$).
 These are examples of the non-normal del Pezzo surfaces studied in \cite{ReidM:1994}. \end{eg}

 Now, with $E$ still an elliptic curve and ${\cal L}$ an ample line bundle, we can also obtain noncommutative graded algebras by taking

+for $V$ a vector bundle on $E$.
 For simplicity, we assume that $B$ is nonnegatively graded; we will see below that this is not truly a constraint.
 This algebra is finite over its center, the usual homogeneous coordinate ring, and is in fact the ring of global sections of a sheaf of (Azumaya) algebras ${\cal B}:=\sEnd(\pi^*V)$ on the $\G_m$-torsor $E^+$ associated to ${\cal L}$.

 For any associative algebra $A$, there is a natural map $\Der(A)\to \Der(Z(A))$ coming from the fact that any automorphism (and thus any infinitesimal automorphism) preserves the center.

 \begin{lem} A derivation of $B$ that is trivial on $Z(B)$ is inner. \end{lem}